Understanding the Ins and Outs of Property Division Mediation

 The parties to a divorce sign the mediation agreement in the same manner in which people execute any type of contract.
 The mediation agreement is then submitted to the court for review and approval.
 If the mediation agreement meets muster in the eyes of the court, it is incorporated into the final divorce decree.Comprehensive Mediation

 There are cases in which multiple issues pending in a divorce are mediated.
 These issues can include:

 - Disposition of assets related to a family or closely held business

 - Other matters that may be at issue in a New Jersey marriage dissolution case

 As an aside, divorce mediation is becoming more widely used.
 There are a number of reasons why this is the reality of marriage dissolution cases in New Jersey at this juncture in time.

 One of the reasons why mediation is being more widely used is to ease what oftentimes is heavy court dockets across the state.
 In addition, mediation can be favored by divorcing parties because it allows them to have a greater sense of control over their cases.Your Legal Rights in a New Jersey Divorce

-You can schedule an initial consultation with a skilled divorce lawyer from our firm by calling our offices at 201-845-7400.
-Our firm doesn’t charge a fee for an initial consultation and case evaluation.
+You can schedule a free initial consultation with a skilled divorce lawyer from our firm by calling our offices at 201-845-7400.